TaitoUnited/full-stack-template/README.md

 > TIP: Use the `taito git env merge:ENV SOURCE_BRANCH` command to merge an environment branch to another.

+> NOTE: For critical systems master/staging branches are protected so that changes always need to go through a review before push.

 Advanced features:

 * **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
 You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.
 If you want to run them exacly as CI would, first log in to container with `taito --shell`, set `taito_mode=ci` and `COMPOSE_PROJECT_NAME=workspace` environment variables and then run the taito-cli commands using the container shell. *TODO install also [container-builder-local](https://github.com/GoogleCloudPlatform/container-builder-local) on taito-cli container?*